Matt Freeman

 Roger Matthew Freeman, also known as Matt McCall, (born April 23, 1966) is an American musician best known as the bassist of punk rock band Rancid.
 After forming several bands with guitarist and vocalist Tim Armstrong in the late 1980s and early 1990s, including ska-punk pioneers Operation Ivy, he and Armstrong formed Rancid with drummer Brett Reed.
 The band's success helped revive mainstream interest in punk, and they have released ten albums since their formation.
 Freeman has several side projects as well, including Devil's Brigade, in which Freeman sings lead vocals and plays bass.
 Freeman's style is characterized by aggressive walking lines and fills, typically played on a Fender Precision Bass.

+Early life

+Freeman began playing the trumpet during his youth, and later moved on to the baritone horn, and played trombone for a year, along with playing in jazz band.

+At the age of five, Freeman met Tim Armstrong while playing Little League Baseball.
+They grew up a few blocks apart in Albany, California.
+Freeman and Armstrong formed bands many years later based on their shared love of bands such as the Clash and the Ramones.
+They both went to Albany High School.

 Musicianship

-Playing style
+Playing style and influences

 With Freeman on bass, Rancid is known for combining "high-energy punk with the infectious, quick-time bounce of second-wave ska".
 Freeman plays a fast-paced style, characterized by "aggressive walking lines and monstrous flatpicked fills", as opposed to mostly playing root notes like many punk bass players.
 Freeman began playing music at the age of seven, taking lessons and learning to read sheet music while playing in his high school jazz band.
 The Who's Live at Leeds inspired him to take up the bass, and he credits the Specials with turning him on to ska.
+Some of Freeman’s influences include John Entwhisle (The Who), John Doe from X, Horace Panter from The Specials and Graham Maby.

-Freeman also cited John Doe of X as an influence.
-For his playing in Rancid and other bands, Guitar World dubbed him "one of punk's most iconic bassists".
+For his playing in Rancid and other bands, Guitar World dubbed him "one of punk's most iconic bassists", stating "Among punk-rock bass players, Freeman is a bit of an anomaly.
+His basswork on nascent punk anthems such as Maxwell Murder and the rolling ska grooves of Time Bomb set him far apart from the root-pounding horde."